 Recognising Warning Signs and Early Intervention

-Teachers must notice subtle changes in learner behaviour to spot wellbeing concerns early.
-Bronfenbrenner's research (dates unspecified) shows learners exist in connected systems.
-This means warning signs vary across academic, social, and emotional areas.
-Watch for academic dips, social withdrawal, or increased absences.
-Also note changed relationships or participation patterns.
+Spotting early wellbeing concerns needs teachers to notice behaviour changes.
+Bronfenbrenner's research shows learners exist within connected systems.
+Warning signs vary across academic, social, and emotional areas.
+Look for drops in grades, social withdrawal, or more absences.
+Note changed relationships or participation patterns as well.

 Developing Positive Teacher-Student Relationships